clics/clics1/README.md

 Database of Cross-Linguistic Colexifications

+### Current plans for code to appear on this page

+* code for computation of the whole network (preferably as json-like format in output)
+  - has been added now, but we still need to include the communities for later inter-reference between the simple browse and the JS-browse
+* the computed full network
+  - added as gml and json
+* code for computation of community clustering with help of igraph
+  - added, see "communities.py"
+* a csv-list containing node and community for all communities in the network
+* a labelling for all communities (preferably the centroid or how that's called for each community)
+  - currently, I simply take the node with the highest degree, it is given in the last part of the filenames in communities/-folder
+* a csv-list with semantic fields of IDS and nodes belonging to the fields

 ### Create Network from Data

 Use the link.py script to create a network from all wordlists files in the folder "wordlists".
 The data here is no real network, but rather a collection of all links that is stored in a format suitable for accessing it on the website.
 The script also automatically generates an updated sqlite3 file that is accessed on the website using the php code in the website-folder.